Simplicity of crossed products by FC-hypercentral groups: Introduction

-The proof of this theorem is inspired by the work of B{\'e}dos and Omland \cite{bedos_omland_fc_hypercentral_simplicity}, where they characterize when twisted reduced group C*-algebras $C^*_\lambda(G,\sigma)$ involving FC-hypercentral groups are simple, or have a unique trace.
-In their work, as well as in ours, the characterization reduces down to the FC-center of the group $G$, via a technical lemma that allows working up the entire FC-central series.
-Note that in our proof, we really do need minimality for one very essential part of our argument, and we do not see an easy way to work around it to obtain a characterization of the intersection property (or primality) like in the previous setting of FC-groups.

-Before proceeding further, we would like to take a small detour and point out an interesting observation.
-It is well known that every FC-hypercentral group is amenable.
-It is moreover known that, for every amenable group $G$, any injective von Neumann algebra is automatically $G$-injective.
-It is therefore natural to ask if any injective C*-algebra is $G$-injective for any amenable group $G$ (equivalently, $I(A) = I_G(A)$ for any C*-algebra $A$ and any amenable group $G$), which would significantly simplify the arguments mentioned above for both FC-groups and FC-hypercentral groups.
-In fact, we strongly recommend that the reader keeps this question in mind while reading through the rest of the paper.
-To our knowledge, this problem is open, and we do not see an easy argument for proving it is true, nor for constructing a counterexample.
-We give a slightly more detailed discussion on this matter in Section~\ref{sec:preliminaries:injective_envelopes}.

-Our final main result stems from the observation that most of the arguments presented in the proofs of the previous two theorems can be modified to prove, in full generality, when a crossed product $A \rtimes_\lambda G$ is prime, as long as the action is minimal (see Section~\ref{sec:primality_minimal}).
+The proof of this theorem was originally given via different techniques, but it was kindly pointed out to us by Echterhoff that it follows from a combination of Theorem~\ref{thmIntro:C} below, together with one of his results.
+The proof of both can be found in Section~\ref{sec:primality_minimal}.
+Theorem~\ref{thmIntro:C} stems from the observation that most of the arguments presented in the proof of Theorem~\ref{thmIntro:A} can be modified to prove, in full generality, when a crossed product $A \rtimes_\lambda G$ is prime, as long as the action is minimal.
 Again, minimality is very crucial for a specific part of the argument, and we do not see an easy way to reduce it down to just assuming that $A$ is $G$-prime.